change management tips

 This means some teams may put up more resistance.
 For instance, departments like HR, finance, and legal may require additional training, education, and support in this process.
 Without clear communication, these departments may have a harder time understanding why they need to change.

 That’s why senior leadership buy-in is so crucial.
-Leaders' involvement in and championing of change management can help get these teams on board and drive alignment across functions.
+Leaders' involvement in and championing of an agile change management plan can help get these teams on board and drive alignment across functions.

 How leaders can champion change management for successful agile transformation